Professional edition active

 • Renal biopsy

-HIV-associated nephropathy is suspected in patients with nephrotic syndrome or nephropathy who have AIDS or symptoms of AIDS.
-HIV-associated nephropathy should be distinguished from the many other disorders that occur with higher frequency in HIV-infected patients and cause renal disease, such as thrombotic microangiopathy (hemolytic-uremic syndrome and thrombotic thrombocytopenic purpurarhabdomyolysis (due to statins).
+HIV-associated nephropathy is suspected in patients with nephrotic syndrome or nephropathy who have severe HIV infection.
+HIV-associated nephropathy should be distinguished from the many other disorders that occur with higher frequency in HIV-infected patients and cause kidney disease, such as thrombotic microangiopathy (hemolytic-uremic syndrome and thrombotic thrombocytopenic purpura), immune complex–mediated glomerulonephritis, and drug-induced interstitial nephritis (due to indinavir and ritonavir) and ), immune complex–mediated glomerulonephritis, and drug-induced interstitial nephritis (due to indinavir and ritonavir) andrhabdomyolysis (due to statins).

-Ultrasonography, if done, shows that the kidneys are enlarged and highly echogenic.
+Ultrasound, if performed, shows that the kidneys are enlarged and highly echogenic.

-Renal biopsy typically is done.
+Renal biopsy typically is performed.
 Light microscopy shows capillary collapse of varying severity (collapsing glomerulopathy) and differing degrees of increased mesangial matrix.
 Tubular cells show marked degenerative changes and tubular atrophy or microcytic dilation.
 Interstitial immune cell infiltrate, fibrosis, and edema are common.
-Tubular reticular inclusions, similar to those in systemic lupus erythematosus, are found within endothelial cells but are now rare with more effective HIV therapy.
+Tubular reticular inclusions, similar to those in systemic lupus erythematosus, are found within endothelial cells but are rare with effective HIV therapy.

 Depictions of HIV-Associated Nephropathy